Inflation in Turkey spikes to highest level under Erdoğan

 - The earnings of ordinary Turks will further erode in the new year due to fresh hikes in electricity and gas prices on New Year's Eve.

-- The government recently raised the minimum wage by 50%, but the new monthly wage is currently worth less relative to the dollar than the prior wage was at the beginning of the year, underscoring the difficulties of boosting social welfare amid high inflation and economic instability.
+- The government recently raised the minimum wage by 50%, but the new monthly wage is currently worth less relative to the dollar than the prior wage was at the beginning of last year, underscoring the difficulties of boosting social welfare amid high inflation and economic instability.
 The rise in wages may also push businesses to use unregistered workers.

 Between the lines: The official statistics may not even tell the full story.
 While Turkey’s Central Bank projected full year inflation at 18.4% just two months ago, the independent Inflation Research Group estimates that it is 82.8%.